MJVL/NSSA-220/README.md

 ## Filters
 Filters are a way to take data stored in a human readable text file or output from a program/other command, and manipulate it.
 There’s alarge number of filters in Linux that are usuallyused in tandem.

-### head – Display the first few lines of a file
+### head – display the first few lines of a file
 `head [-number of lines] [file]`

 The `head` command prints some number of lines from a file to the console.
 By default, this number is 10.

-### tail – Display the last few lines of a file
+### tail – display the last few lines of a file
 `tail [-number of lines] [file]`

 The `tail` command operates exactly the same way as `head`, except that it starts from the end of the file and works its way upwards.

 One extremely useful option in the `tail` command is `-f`.
 The `-f` option allows you to “follow” the file.
 This comes in handy if a program produces an output file that grows over time, such as a packet capture or an analysis program that generates solutions to a problem every so often.

-### nl – Number lines in a files
+### nl – number lines in a files
 `nl [-options] [file]`

  The `nl` command provides line numbers to every line in a file without modifying the contents of a file.

-### cut – Remove fields from a well formatted file
+### cut – remove fields from a well formatted file
 `cut [-options] [file]`

-The cut command separates well formatted data into fields and returns only the fields of interest.
+The `cut` command separates well formatted data into fields and returns only the fields of interest.

 The `-f` option allows us to specify which fields are of interest to us (seperated by commas).
-So that cut knows how the data is formatted, specify the delimiter in quotes in conjunction with `-d`.
+So that `cut` knows how the data is formatted, specify the delimiter in quotes in conjunction with `-d`.

+### sed (Stream Editor) – search and replace on data
+`sed <expression> [file]`

+The stream editor, `sed`, is an extremely expressive and powerful program.
+The format may appear simple, but this program offers seemingly unlimited possibilities.

+The expression argument is required and has the following format: `s/search/replace/g`.

+### awk - pattern scanning and processing language
+`awk <search pattern> [file]`

+The `awk` program is a much more powerful version of `cut` that has a huge number of options and capabilities.

+Fields are indicated by `$`, and actions to perform are surrounded in `{}`.

+### sort – arrange lines of a file alphabetically
+`sort [-options] [file]`

+Often times, you’ll want to sort data by things like a timestamp, item number, or last name.
+This can be easily accomplished using the `sort` command.

+Use the `-k` option to sort on a certain column.

+### uniq – remove duplicate lines
+`uniq [options] [file]`

+The `uniq` command will remove duplicate lines from a file, but only if the duplicates are right next to each other in the file.

 # Concepts
 ## File Permissions